-Okay, so there’s part of you that would like to spend the day scarfing burritos and binge-watching Archer reruns—hey, every man’s allowed his fleeting fantasies.
+Okay, so there’s part of you that would like to spend the day scarfing burritos and binge-watching Archer reruns-hey, every man’s allowed his fleeting fantasies.
 Now back to reality: What awesome activity are you going to do with the kids this Father’s Day?
 You know, the kind of roll-up-your-sleeves, all-engrossing project of which great memories are made.
 Here at ChefSteps, our favorite family-friendly projects usually happen in the kitchen.
+Most kids will be excited to help you cook, but not all kids are little chefs.
+You could help them by watching some videos of childrens songs about cooking to get them in the mood and learn a little something.
 Below, we’ve assembled five of our top ways to spend time with kids while cooking.
-Your children will be thrilled when you sit down to a Father’s Day feast of homemade pasta or ice cream they churned on their own—so thrilled, they might just skip off to bed without protest.
+Your children will be thrilled when you sit down to a Father’s Day feast of homemade pasta or ice cream they churned on their own-so thrilled, they might just skip off to bed without protest.
 And then you can start that Archer marathon.

 1. Ice Cream and Ice Cream Cones

 Maybe your ice cream socials are the stuff of neighborhood legend, maybe you’re brand-new to the world of DIY frozen desserts-either way, our free Ice Cream Class will inspire your family to make all sorts of cold creations in the kitchen.
 Make sure you have all the equipment you need to make the ice cream, including the right ice cream scooper (https://serp.co/best/ice-cream-scoop/) that will allow you to create the consistency you need.
 When choosing a scooper, be mindful of the kind of ice cream you’ll be making, the ease of cleanup, and the cost of the ice cream scoop; these can significantly change your decision of the scooper you decide to buy.
 Gather all the ingredients you need beforehand, too, so you don’t have to scramble around at the last minute!